In this article, we’ll compare two industry leaders head-to-head, 23andMe and AncestryDNA, to help you decide which one

 For example, the DNA typically found in Ireland is different from that found in Scandinavia or the Middle East.

-By seeing how closely your DNA matches specific genetic markers from these areas, the companies can give you a guess as to how much of your DNA comes from each region.
+By seeing how closely your DNA matches specific genetic markers from these areas, the testing companies can give you a guess as to how much of your DNA comes from each region.

 It is important to keep in mind that these are only estimates, and the more specific you go, the lower the statistical confidence becomes.

-They are based on the most up to date research and algorithms, but every day researchers are learning more.
+These estimates are based on the most up to date research and algorithms, but everyday researchers want to learn more.

 As more people get tested, the tests improve their accuracy.

 Several years ago, for example, AncestryDNA’s test tended to overestimate a person’s Scandinavian heritage, a problem that they have since fixed.

-AncestryDNA has a much larger database of results from other people who have been tested, which means their results might be a little more accurate, but probably not enough to make a difference.
+AncestryDNA has a much larger customer database (18 million customers) from other people who have been tested, which means their results might be a little more accurate, but probably not enough to make a difference.

 Ethnicity Winner: It’s a tie

-AncestryDNA only has one test available, which tests autosomal DNA.
+AncestryDNA only has one test available, which is an autosomal DNA test.

 This is the DNA passed down to you by all of your ancestors – both maternal and paternal lines.
 It gets mixed together with each generation, so it can’t tell you much about your family farther back than about six to eight generations.

 However, since that’s the limit that most genealogists can find a paper trail, that may be all you need for now.

 23andMe offers an ancestry test bundle that not only includes an autosomal test, but mitochondrial DNA (mtDNA) and Y-chromosome DNA (YDNA) as well.

-YDNA and mtDNA let you trace a single family line very far back into the past.
+YDNA and mtDNA let you trace a single family line very far back into the past – hundreds and even thousands of years.

 For YDNA, this is your direct paternal line; for mtDNA, it’s your direct maternal line.

 By testing your mtDNA and YDNA, 23andMe can give you information about your haplogroups.

 Your haplogroups can help you trace your family’s locations and migration patterns far back into the past.

 Unfortunately, the bundled test offered by 23andMe uses only very basic mtDNA and YDNA testing.